Heroin Withdrawal Symptoms

 How Long Does Withdrawal Last?

-However, on average a heroin withdrawal will have three main stages following your last dose.
+Despite this, on average, a heroin withdrawal will have three main stages following your last dose.
 Those stages are the start, peak, and subsiding of withdrawals.
 Firstly, withdrawal symptoms generally start between six to twelve hours after the last dose of heroin.
 Secondly, your withdrawal symptoms will reach peak effect within a day and last for up to three days.
 Finally, the side effects typically subside in or around the one week mark.

 Therefore, it’s important to seek the help of addiction specialists in drug and alcohol rehab to decrease the symptoms of your withdrawal as well as the length.
 Medically assisted detox provides medical care and medications, when applicable, for a manageable detox and the first step toward recovery.